QuickStart Guide on pot¶

 # pot stop mypot

-The auto keyword will automatically select an available address in the internal virtual network and it's the default value, hence the -i option can be omitted.
-Commands like pot info -p mypot and potnet show will show you exactly which address has been assigned to your pot
+auto keyword will automatically select an available address in the internal virtual network and it's the default value, hence the -i option can be omitted.
+Commands like pot info -p mypot and potnet show will show you exactly which address has been assigned to your pot If you prefer to assign a specific IP address of your virtual network to your pot, you can just do:

 # pot create -p mypot2 -t single -b 11.3 -N public-bridge -i 10.192.0.10

 pot will verify if the IP address is available and free to be used.
+Network configuration: private virtual network bridge¶

 The public virtual network has the downside that all pots share the same bridge, affecting isolation.
 To mitigate this issue, private virtual network has been introduced.
 A private virtual network is just a different bridge, that can be used to connect multiple pots, but it's not automatically shared with all pots.